-20 Essential Technical SEO Tools for Agencies
+20 Essential Technical SEO Tools For Agencies

 You can also see alt text, find broken images, and view meta tag information and response headers.

-5. WebPagetest
+5. WebPageTest

-Page speed has been a hot topic in recent years, and auditing website page speed audits brings you to a plethora of tools that are useful.
+Page speed has been a hot topic in recent years, and auditing website page speed brings you many useful tools.

-To that end, WebPagetest is one of those essential SEO tools for your agency.
+To that end, WebPageTest is one of those essential SEO tools for your agency.

-Cool things that can be done with WebPagetest include:
+Cool things that you can do with WebPageTest include:

 - Waterfall speed tests.